 In the spreadsheet below, the Excel Imdiv function is used find the difference between different pairs of complex numbers.

-Further information on the Excel Imdiv function can be found on the Microsoft Office website.
+Further information on the Excel Imdiv function are provided on the Microsoft Office website.

 If you get an error from your Excel Imdiv function this is likely to be one of the following: